How to Manage Your Anxiety while Traveling?

 Let go of your intuition.

 At first glance, this tip may not seem right.
-Practically every internet on internet about staying safe while traveling will ask you to listen to your intuition.
-However, the problem for anxious people is that your instincts will always tell you that something bad is going to happen.
-If anxious people paid attention to their intuition, they would rarely ever step outside the house.
+Practically every internet on the internet about staying safe while traveling will ask you to listen to your intuition.
+However, the problem for anxious people is that your instincts always tell you something terrible will happen.
+If anxious people paid attention to their intuition, they rarely step outside the house.
 So, for once, learn to let go and take things as they come.

 Get out of your comfort zone.